WHY THIS LAW IS IMPORTANT TO OREGON'S WATERWAYS

 What about drift boats with auxiliary motors?

 - If a drift boat is currently registered with the Marine Board, the $5 permit fee will automatically be included.
-If your registration is due to expire, then your renewal notification will include the $5 surcharge.
+If your registration is due to expire, then your renewal notification will include the $5 fee.

 What about sailboats?
 Are they exempt?